*If you cannot answer the following questions you need to read this blog*

 The Grave Woman

-Joél Simone Anthony, also known as ‘The Grave Woman,’ is a graduate of the Gupton Jones College of Funeral Service in Atlanta, Georgia.
+Joél Simone Anthony, also known as ‘The Grave Woman,’ is a licensed funeral director and embalmer.
 She is dedicated to eliminating misconceptions about post-life preparation while stimulating an open, honest and straight forward discussion about death.
-You can submit your comments, questions and requests to email@example.com or by using the contact page.
+You can submit your comments, questions and requests to firstname.lastname@example.org or by using our contact page.